barseghyanartur/ska/readme.rst

 Server side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Validating the signed request data is as simple as follows
+Validating the signed request data is as simple as follows.

 Required imports.